 I would end up under the covers (usually crying) until I absolutely needed to be somewhere.
 You can imagine how the rest of my day unfolded.

 My life today is definitely not one peaceful and harmonious interaction after another.
-No ones is.
+No one’s is.
 I still wake up with anxiety and get triggered often.
+But now I’m able to cope with these things, organize my mornings, and start my days positively.
 What has changed?
 I’ve created effective morning habits to set myself up for success.

 These days (and it’s taken about 10 years to get there) my morning routine is set.
 I keep the same routine when I travel, when I’m on vacation, during the holidays, and especially when family comes to visit.
 I won’t compromise it for anything!
 The morning sets the tone for my entire day.

 I wake up with the sun.
 I sleep longer in the winter and shorter in the summer.
 Sleep matters to me (and I’m sure it does to you too), so I try to get seven to eight hours every night, even if this means sleeping in a little bit in the morning.
 During recovery, the brain needs to time to rebalance and rewire all the profound growth it is going through.

 Then, I start my morning with something I love.
 A piece of dark chocolate.

 Yes, I start my day with chocolate.
 Every.
 Single.
 Day.

 Keep in mind this is no sugary milk chocolate.
 This is 80% – 90% cacao content dark chocolate loaded with the serotonin- and dopamine-inducing compounds.
 Delicious and indulgent!

 I find that giving myself what I want right away, instead of depriving myself, fills me with happiness and is just what I need to tackle the day with a smile and positive attitude.